SammyK/package-skeleton/README.md

 Installation
 ------------

-Add the :package_name package to your `composer.json` file:
+Add the :package_name package to your `composer.json` file.

 ``` json
 {